Xi’an JH-7A Flying Leopard

 Shenyang J-16 Red Eagle

-Though originally designed as a land-based aircraft, the PLAN has also taken delivery of six J-16s, to give it’s one aircraft carrier a significant strike capability.
+Though originally designed as a land-based aircraft, the PLAN has also taken delivery of J-16s, to give its aircraft carriers a significant strike capability.
 This is opposite from the normal deployment routine – normally, the PLAN gets first pick of new aircraft and air-launched weapons.

 J-16D